Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Save the Form with the Code and open it in the normal view.

-6. Use the Record Navigation Button and move the record forward or back and watch how the Employee name is displayed on the header of the form.
+6. Use the Record Navigation buttons to move forward or backward through the records, and observe how the employee name is displayed dynamically in the form’s header.

 1. Textbox and Label Inner Margins